 While “kitten season” sounds like a magical time full of tiny paws, it can be hectic for animal shelters trying to manage the influx of kittens being born and brought in.
 Animal shelters across the country are often at or near capacity throughout the duration of kitten season.
 Factor in the increased amount of litters being born during this lengthy season, and their already tight budgets and capacities are stretched thin.

 When is Kitten Season?

-Typically lasting between the months of April and October, kitten season refers to the period of time when female cats are often giving birth to litters.
+Typically lasting between the months of April and October, kitten season refers to the period of time when female cats are often giving birth to litters (though it can happen year-round).
 A variety of factors including longer days, warmer weather and increased access to food can attribute to this yearly phenomenon.

 Why the Increase?

 Unlike other animals, cats can keep birthing litter after litter until the season comes to an end.
 A quick feline biology lesson, female cats can become pregnant at five months and produce several litters in a single year.
 With each litter averaging between four and six kittens, overpopulation can quickly become a problem.